teoPazera/portfolio_of_work/README.md

 # My Portfolio of Projects

-Welcome — this repository presents a selection of my academic and professional work.
-I am focused on agentic AI systems and on applying them to automate domain processes by designing clear, practical agentic frameworks.
-My experience includes building Retrieval-Augmented Generation (RAG) systems, agentic pipelines, natural language processing (NLP) solutions, and workflow automation.
+This repository presents a selection of my academic and professional work.
+It will guide the reader through the selection based of my judgement of importance of the work I did.

 ---

 ## About Me

-MMy name is Teo Pazera.
+My name is Teo Pazera.
 I am a Master’s student in Data Science at Radboud University (Nijmegen, Netherlands) and currently work as a Data Science Intern at Zurich Insurance.
 I am based in the Netherlands (previously in the Bratislava Competence Center).

 This repository highlights selected projects from my bachelor’s work, industry experience and lastly some of my school projects which are more general data science projects, which i was part of.
-In my role I implement large language models (LLMs) for workplace automation, develop task-focused AI agents (for example, automating report generation), and build RAG-based chatbots.
+In my role I implement large language models for workplace automation, develop task-focused AI agents (for example, automating report generation), and build RAG-based chatbots.
 I also worked on standard data science problems such as text classification using NLP methods or some other predictive modeling.
 I have over 1.5 years of experience at Zurich and hold a Bachelor’s degree in Data Science from Comenius University (Bratislava).

 ---